SELFSchool/JET-tailwindCSS-zero-to-production/README.md

-# JET Tailwind Zero to Production
+# JET TailwindCSS Zero to Production